Zarcx127/GaussianSplatViewer/README.md

 so you do not need to worry about it starting all over again.

 If it still fails, wait an hour before trying again.
-Most likely, one of the mirror sites used to download the dependencies may be temporarily unavailable.
+Most likely, one of the mirror sites used to download the dependencies is temporarily unavailable.

 ## Acknowledgements